Congratulations to Alan Bryce and the entire ensemble of For All That!

-I play the roles of Muranne, mother to brothers Andrew and Donald, as well as Alice, a fiesty woman living in Glasgow and giving shelter to conscientious objectors.
-And yes.
-I have a Glaswegian accent for Alice.
-Take a look at my performance calendar and come out to see us!
+I played the roles of Muranne, mother to brothers Andrew and Donald, as well as Alice, a fiesty woman living in Glasgow and giving shelter to conscientious objectors.

 May 1 -24, 2015 — For All That On the 100th anniversary of WWI, Centerstage presents a story of two Scottish brothers and the woman they both loved.
 A breathtaking score drawn from the masterpieces of Scottish tradition accompanies this epic tale, and promises to lift your spirit at the triumph of human nature in the face of adversity.
 Recommended for 13+